slatedocs/slate/source/includes/_sites.md

 projectId | integer | Project under which to add the site.
 Required unless set in request body.

 #### HTTP headers
-Name | Description
+Name | Value
 --- | ---
 Content-Type | application/json

-The data to insert has to be provided as a JSON-Object
+The data to be inserted has to be provided as a JSON-Object.

 #### Request body fields
 Field | Type | Description